Sonicx21themaster/anxiety/scenes/act4.md

 bb({ eyes:"annoyed", mouth:"smile" });
 ```

-h: Y'know, all that "inter-personal skills" ^crap^ we see in counselor brochures.
+h: Y'know, all that "inter-personal skills" stuff we see in counselor brochures.

 (#act4_something_else)